 As a business owner, if somebody needs to be sponsored to work for you, you should ask yourself a number of questions to satisfy yourself that becoming a licensed sponsor is right for you and your business.
 Asking questions at the early stages of the process is crucial for you to know what you are doing and why you are doing it.
 We recommend that you ask the following questions of the business (and key personnel), before proceeding.

-The Resident Labour Market Test (RLMT)
+The Resilient Labout Market Test (RLTM)

-An advert must run typically for 28 days on two platforms, unless you are sponsoring a high earner or they will switch from Tier 4 student status.
+An advert must run typically for 28 days on two platforms unless you are sponsoring a high earner or they will switch from Tier 4 student status.
 What is the purpose of the advert?
 To give the UK employment market a fair shot at the job too.
 All candidates you consider must apply via one of these adverts and be interviewed and scored in the same way as other candidates that apply.

 Applying for a sponsor licence

-After the 28 day advert has run ended, if a person not already legally able to work for you is the best candidate, you need to apply to the UKVI for a licence.
+After the 28-day advert has run ended, if a person not already legally able to work for you is the best candidate, you need to apply to the UKVI for a licence.
 Once your application is lodged, a decision can take between 1 – 8 weeks.
 Many organisations are audited by the UKVI before a decision is made.

 Requesting a Certificate of Sponsorship (COS)

-if a restricted COS is needed for the skilled migrant to be sponsored, this request will need to be made on or before the 5th of the month (this is when the UKVI review and decide COS requests).
-Decisions for restricted COS applications take in the region of 14 days, but can vary.
+If a restricted COS is needed for the skilled migrant to be sponsored, this request will need to be made on or before the 5th of the month (this is when the UKVI review and decide COS requests).
+Decisions for restricted COS applications take in the region of 14 days but can vary.
 The difference between a restricted and unrestricted COS is explained further in this article, so if this is not a term you are familiar with, scroll down and look at the Restricted COS section.